Frequently Asked Questions: Quality and Improvement Outcomes Framework

 How do the levels in each outcome relate to each other?

-If all indicators within a level have been met, and can be evidenced, this suggests the organisation and library and knowledge specialits have achieved that level and may be working at the next level
+If all indicators within a level have been met, and can be evidenced, this suggests the organisation and library and knowledge specialists have achieved that level and may be working at the next level.

 How do we apply Low, Medium and High to each level?

 If only some of the indicators within a level appear to have been met then the low, medium and high sub levels may provide a further way of tracking progress.

 Low level suggests that you are at the initial stages for the particular level and can evidence this.